eggheadio/egghead-ui/CONTRIBUTING.md

 ### Testing

-Unit testing is currently provided by `react-scripts` (Jest).
+Testing is currently provided by `react-scripts` (Jest).
 Files that could benefit from tests have an `index.test.js` file next to them.

-Functional testing is currently provided by a next.js server, using the `pages` directory.